RicRicci22/dncs-lab/README.md

  ```
    tcpdump -i interfaceName
   ```
   This command allow to sniff the packets on an ethernet Interface, such as program as WireShark do.
 It is useful if you want to trace the route of a packet from the source to destination, and even to debug errors in routes.
+After the execution of this command, every information of packets passing trought the interface will be displayed, such as the protocol at level four the packet belongs and other informations.
 - Another command we want to discuss in the common section is this:
   ```
   route -nve
   ```
 This command show on the terminal the routing table of the virtual machine.
 Reading the table is pretty easy, we have the destination and the netmask (here called genmask) and the gateway.
 In every subpart we report the output of code that occurs on our VMs.

 Ok, here finishes the common section so, starting from this point, we will divide the rest of this paragraph in six subparts, everyone of them referring to how to use a specific VM (host-1-a router-1 router-2 host-2-c).
 Apart commands that allows you, from host-1-a and host-1-b, to retrieve a web-page from host-2-c, we describe commands in the switch and routers to verify that some functions such as ospf are running properly.
 ## Host-1-a
 At this point you must be logged into the VM of host-1-a as a superuser with the command shown below.
 The principal commands of host-1-a are the same of host-1-b so I omit to discuss of either host-1-a and host-1-b and discuss only the first, the same commands can run, with the same purposes, on host-1-b.
 From this host (and from host-1-b) we are able to retrieve a simple web-page from a web-server apache running on host-2-c.
 We decided to install from shell files the functionality **curl**, that permit, among other tasks, to make requests on specific ports.
 Here's how:
- - If you want the webpage you have to put this command in the terminal
+ - If you want get the webpage you have to put this command in the terminal:
  ```
    curl 192.168.252.2:8080/index.html
   ```
 This command send a request for the file index.html on port 8080 of the web-server running on host-2-c.
-On host-2-c we configure the server to accept requests on this port and assume them as http requests.
+On host-2-c, the server is configured to accept requests on this port, assuming them as http requests.
 So the web-server will answer with the file, that will be printed on the terminal.
 You must copy the code from line **!DOCTYPE html** to **/html** and paste it in an empty editor file.
 Save the file with the extension **.html**, then open it with a browser.
 After this steps you might be able to see a simple web-page containing our name, our numbers, and a title.
 It's simple because the only purpose of this page web is to prove that the web-server works properly.
 - Here i report the output of **ifconfig** of host-1-a
 ```
 eth0      Link encap:Ethernet  HWaddr 08:00:27:20:c5:44